 After many years of the joys and frustrations of coding static HTML by hand I switched to Kirby — a simple file-based CMS that has provided a well thought out toolkit while at the same time allowing me to keep in close contact with the nuts and bolts of it all.
 Texts have been prepared in iA Writer and coding is done in Panic’s CODA, another fine piece of software.
-The main fonts are Erik Spiekermann’s Meta and Meta Serif I’ve changed1 to IBM’s open source Plex.
+After many years of using Erik Spiekermann’s Meta and Meta Serif I’ve changed1 to IBM’s open source Plex.
 Read their full story on the typeface here.
 2

 Analytics on this site are powered by Matomo, an open source, self-hosted web analytics package that respects your privacy.
 It will respect your browser’s do not track setting and I’ve set it not to set any cookies.

-The video and some of the sounds embedded on this site can also be found on SoundCloud and Vimeo.
+Some of the videos and music/sounds embedded on this site can also be found on SoundCloud and Vimeo.
 I have various links collected on Pinboard and also collect stuff in huffduffer podcast feed.
-You might also find it interesting to check out Frankenstein’s Lab, a quarterly show & tell/tryout session presented together with the Danish Composers’ Society, or Poetisk Podcast, a platform started together with the author Lene Henningsen.
+You might also find it interesting to check out Frankenstein’s Lab, a show & tell/tryout session presented together with the Danish Composers’ Society, or Poetisk Podcast, a platform started together with the author Lene Henningsen.